The Freedom Trail

 Keep this in your daysack

-These tend to be a personal preference but help with your stability and can dampen the pressure on the knees coming down hill
+These can sometimes be a personal preference, but we would definitely recommend you bring them for this trek.
+They help with your stability, especially on uneven ground or rockier sections, and can dampen the pressure on the knees coming downhill.

 For protection against the inevitable snorers!

 We recommend Petzl head torches.
 Bring spare batteries.

 Bring plenty of spare batteries and memory cards

 European travel adaptor